 Weeks into our new reality, schools are still working to ensure access for all students.
-In the event that remote learning extends into next school year, many schools are exploring their ability to identify learning gaps and reintroduce rigor to their programs.
+If remote learning extends into the next school year, many schools are exploring their ability to identify learning gaps and reintroduce rigor to their programs.

 In this blog, we’ll discuss:

-Remote learning presents many challenges, many of which disproportionately affect students with special needs or younger students.
+Remote learning presents many challenges, disproportionately affecting students with special needs or younger students.
 To help ensure equitable opportunity, OnCourse offers a range of accessibility features for activities created in OnCourse Classroom LMS or OnCourse Assessment.

 When designing instructional content or formative assessments, teachers often want to include their voice along with written text.
 In both OnCourse Classroom LMS and OnCourse Assessment, teachers can embed an audio clip that students can play alongside their text or passage.
 This feature is already built-in with OnCourse’s K-2 interim assessments.